 How to take care of your US postage stamps should be never be out of question.
 The value of your American post stamps also depends on its condition or how good it has been preserved all through out the years.

 Preserve your USPS stamps from devaluing by mounting them on acid-free stamp papers.
-Avoid accidental tears or damage on your US stamps by using stamp tongs when you handle them.
+Avoid accidental tears or damage on your US stamps by using stamp tweezers when you handle them.

 Collectible USPS stamps are never hard to acquire as long as you put your heart in it.